The WALJOK Foundation

 A group of people sitting on top of a rock.

-promote mutual respect across cultural differences with personal friendships.
+We promote mutual respect across cultural differences with personal friendships.
 For decades our Quaker Study Tours hosted visitors from many countries.
 Visiting the Student Residence was always a rich experience.
 Some long-term friendships were formed that enriched the lives of students and visitors.
 You can see above some letters from students to friends they met personally.
 To reduce our impact on the climate, we are now organizing a Virtual Study Tour.

 EXPANDING EDUCATION